scadoshi/halo_action_importer/README.md

 ```

 This mode:
+- Authenticates with the Halo API
+- Fetches and parses existing action IDs from all configured reports (tests report connectivity)
 - Parses all files and validates data structure
-- Shows which actions would be imported or skipped
+- Shows which actions would be imported or skipped (based on fetched IDs)
-- Does not make any API calls
+- Does not make any import API calls
 - Uses reduced logging frequency (every 10,000 entries or 5 seconds)
 - Shows success message if all actions parse successfully

+This is useful for:
+- Testing report configuration and connectivity
+- Validating file formats before running a full import
+- Verifying that existing ID reports are working correctly

 ### Batch Mode